havardh/workflow/packages/workflow-react/Readme.md

 list of command line arguments the flow accepts.
 The command line arguments are passed to each app after the flow configuration has been translated into a `workflow` configuration.

-If you are reading this document and do not intent to develop your own `Layout` and `App` definitions, then you can skip the section covering those topics.

 Definition
 ```